bingyujin/bdd2octane/README.md

     The following picture is a sample configuration of invoking a Maven target to run the plugin.
     ![Run as mvn](./run_as_mvn.png)

-### Notes on Cucumber-js
+### Notes on Cucumber-js handler

 * Cucumber-js using the Gherkin library to parse the feature file.
-For Cucumber-js version 6.x and below, it uses the Gherkin library in version 5 or below which does not support the key word "Example".
-If a feature file contains "Example" as key word, the program will throw an error.
-It is recommended to use "Scenario" instead of "Example" as the scenario key word to avoid this error.
+For Cucumber-js version 6.x and below, it uses the Gherkin library in version 5 or below which does not support the keyword "Example".
+  If a feature file contains "Example" as keyword, the program will throw an error.
+  It is recommended to use "Scenario" instead of "Example" as the scenario keyword to avoid this error.
-* "Example" key word was added to the Gherkin library in version 6.0.13 on 9/25 2018 [Gherkin library changelog](https://github.com/cucumber/common/blob/main/gherkin/CHANGELOG.md#6013---2018-09-25).
+* "Example" keyword was added to the Gherkin library in version 6.0.13 on 9/25 2018 [Gherkin library changelog](https://github.com/cucumber/common/blob/main/gherkin/CHANGELOG.md#6013---2018-09-25).
   Cucumber-js version 7 and above applies the updated Gherkin library and won't have this problem.

-### Notes on Cucumber-jvm
+### Notes on Cucumber-jvm handler
-* If **useFileNameCompatibleName** is enabled, the space character in a feature name is replaced with underscore(_) in JUnit report.
-  Currently the handler doesn't support this configuration.
+* If **useFileNameCompatibleName** is enabled, the space character in a feature name is replaced with underscore(_) in JUnit report, currently the handler doesn't support this configuration.

 * Since Maven Surefire 2.19.1, the JUnit report doesn't include failing call stack in \<failure> element or \<error> element.
 It is required to enable the "pretty" option of Cucumber-jvm.
 This tool will parse the <system-out> tag instead.

 * There is a bug in Surefire if the feature name includes parentheses, the JUnit report is mangled.
 [SUREFIRE-1952](https://issues.apache.org/jira/browse/SUREFIRE-1952)

-* If **stepNotifications** is enabled, feature name and scenario name will be replaced by scenario name and step name in JUnit report.
-  Currently the handler doesn't support this configuration.
+* If **stepNotifications** is enabled, feature name and scenario name will be replaced by scenario name and step name in JUnit report, currently the handler doesn't support this configuration.